timow-gh/zotero_to_file_tree/ReadMe.md

 zotero_to_file_tree.exe [OPTIONS]

 Options:
-    -h,--help                 Print this help message and exit -l,--lib <path>           Path to the zotero library.
+  -h,--help                   Print this help message and exit -l,--lib TEXT               Path to the zotero library.
 Default is the current directory.
-    -o,--output_dir <path>    Path to the output directory.
+  -o,--output_dir TEXT        Path to the output directory.
   --print_db_info             Print the zotero db info.
-    --overwrite_output_dir    Overwrite the output directory if it exists.
+  --overwrite_dir             Overwrite the output directory if it exists.
-                              All files in the output directory will be deleted.
-    --skip_existing           Skip existing files if they exist in the output directory.
+  --overwrite_files           Overwrite existing files if they exist in the output directory.
 ```